mjcs-95/SnakeGame/README.md

 Coding this I learnt to use keybindings in Java instead of keylisteners

+The class SnakeGameRules have all the logic of the game

+The class SnakeGameApp have all the GUI and the structure of the game in the function play().

 # Controls
 The code use the arrow keys of the keyboard to change direction.